 If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your penalty.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)

-Section 7.2 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?